brajeshwar/brajeshwar.github.io/_posts/2003/2003-10-29-you-blog-then-better-ask-your-boss.md

----
-layout: post
-title: You blog? then better ask your boss
+# You blog? then better ask your boss
----

 Do you blog?
 And are you employed?
 Be careful your boss may not like what you blog, this guy got fired (<a href="http://www.michaelhanscom.com/eclecticism/2003/10/of_blogging_and.html">read actual thread</a>) because he <a href="http://www.michaelhanscom.com/eclecticism/2003/10/even_microsoft_.html">wrote something</a> on his blog that his company do not like.
 Similarly, better be careful with your blog content and follow your web-host's rules and regulation.
 I got a warning of "Abuse-Copyright Infringement" because of some of the comments on this blog.
 I had to spend half a day reading all comments and deleting many of them.
 Right now, I am following the Tip No. 6 of of the seven quick steps to spam-free blog.